I am an experienced writer, editor and content strategist.

 Everybody has a story.

-I find asking a question then listening to an answer—or giving someone the space to develop one—hugely interesting.
+I find asking a question then listening to an answer – or giving someone the space to develop one – hugely interesting.
 With a bit of digging, the dullest of topics can come alive.
+Over the years my work has become increasingly human, social change and impact centred.

 I work to per word, per hour or per project rates.

 It all depends on what suits the project and client.
-I offer not-for-profits a reduced rate, and offer all clients a free (and obligation free) preliminary chat.
+I offer all clients and prospective client a free (and obligation free) preliminary chat.
 I also offer obligation-free time estimates and quotes.

 I work quickly and honestly.

 I am a big fan of process and efficiency.
 If I can see a more timely or cost effective way to meet your needs, I'll let you know.
-I'm also transparent.
+Lately, this means exploring AI tools.
+If you want to know more about this, ask to see my AI use policy.
 I keep a close timesheet on every project, which you're welcome to see at any time.

 Countdown to COP27: Q&A with experts from Riskthinking.AI and Bloomberg LP on physical climate risk in Africa